TheInfiniteKind/moneydance_open/python_scripts/toolbox/toolbox_readme.txt

         - DIAGnostics - View Categories with zero balance.
 You can also inactivate using Advanced mode.
     - MENU: Currency & Security tools:
         - DIAGnostics - Can I delete a Security (tells you whether a security/stock is being used - and where)
+        - DIAGnostics - Can I delete a Currency (tells you whether a currency is being used - and where)
         - DIAGnostics - List decimal places (currency & security).
 Shows you hidden settings etc.
         - DIAGnostics - Show your open LOTs on stocks/shares (when using LOT control) (show_open_tax_lots.py)
         - DIAGnostics - Diagnose relative currencies (currency & security's key settings).
 If errors, then go to FIX below